eclipse/eclipsefuro/furops/README.md

 **string** will treat your input as a string.

 **stringlist** will treat your input as a comma seprarated list of strings.
-The value in the template is a trimmed []string.
+The value that you will get in the template, is a trimmed []string.

 **number** will treat your input as a number (float 64).